Indigenous Services | St. Clair College

 Programs

-Native Community Worker - Traditional Aboriginal Healing Methods
+Native Community Worker - Traditional Healing Methods

 This program emphasizes traditional healing methods and provides students with the unique opportunity to develop self-awareness and the mental and spiritual healing so often needed by caregivers.
 An appreciation for native culture and the uniqueness of being a native person are combined with studies to develop specific knowledge and skills in the use of traditional healing methods in the counselling of Native people.